It’s about more than bread

 The topic of the month live speaker – this session is where a speaker, or small group of expert speakers, will deliver a further webinar presentation to you on the topic of the month.
 Students will have submitted questions to the speaker prior to the live session, having watched the lecture (see below), and you will be able to interact at the end of the session via an open discussion.

 The syllabus also includes various tasks around symbiotic eating.
 You will be expected to complete these small tasks in order to progress.
-Not all tasks are baking, and we ask that you make sure you complete your tasks on time, as they may relate to the live sessions or the recipes.
+Not all tasks involve baking, and we ask that you make sure you complete your tasks on time, as they may relate to the live sessions or the recipes.

 Monthly studies/reading list